The Whispering Death: How the Bristol Beaufighter Killed Quietly

 Why nobody heard it coming

 The Bristol Hercules engine is the technical reason.
 Most piston aero engines use poppet valves — two or four valves per cylinder, opened and closed by a camshaft, with the characteristic clattering sound that aircraft of the era produced.
 The Hercules used sleeve valves: a moving cylindrical sleeve inside each cylinder, sliding up and down to expose intake and exhaust ports.
 Sleeve valves are quieter, more efficient at altitude, and far smoother.
-They are also fiendishly difficult to manufacture, and the Hercules was one of only two aero engines in the world that ever made the design work in mass production.
+They are also fiendishly difficult to manufacture, and the Hercules was one of the very few aero engines that ever made the design work in mass production.

 The Beaufighter wars

 The aircraft fought three completely different wars.
-As a night fighter over Britain it shot down approximately 460 Luftwaffe bombers by mid-1942.
-As a maritime strike platform with Coastal Command, fitted with rockets and a torpedo, it sank an estimated 270,000 tonnes of German shipping along the Norwegian and Dutch coasts — a higher tonnage than any other British type.
-And in Burma, equipped with cannon and a rocket payload, it became the RAF’s primary anti-shipping and anti-convoy aircraft against the Japanese in the South-East Asia theatre.
+As a night fighter over Britain it shot down hundreds of Luftwaffe bombers.
+As a maritime strike platform with Coastal Command, fitted with rockets and a torpedo, it took a devastating toll of German coastal shipping along the Norwegian and Dutch coasts.
+And in Burma, equipped with cannon and a rocket payload, it became the RAF's primary anti-shipping and anti-convoy aircraft against the Japanese in the South-East Asia theatre.

 It also produced an extraordinary safety record.
 The thick fuselage protected the crew from cannon fire.
 The engines were widely separated, so a single hit rarely killed both.
 The tail surfaces were large enough that the aircraft could be flown one-engine-out from Norway to Scotland, which it routinely did.
-The official RAF combat-loss-to-sortie ratio for the Beaufighter through the war was 0.5 percent — better than the Mosquito, better than the Spitfire, better than any British twin of the era.
+Its loss rate per sortie was among the lowest of any British combat type of the era.

 Why nobody talks about it